 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Bile Duct Cancer (Cholangiocarcinoma).
 Use the menu to see other pages.
-Think of that menu as a roadmap for this complete guide.
+Think of that menu as a roadmap for this entire guide.

 Bile duct cancer begins when healthy cells in the bile duct change and grow out of control, forming a mass called a tumor.
 A tumor can be benign or cancerous.
 A benign tumor can grow but will not spread.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 Bile duct cancer is also called cholangiocarcinoma.
-Cancers of the biliary system, which is made up of the bile duct, gallbladder, and liver, are relatively rare, especially in the United States.
+Cancers of the biliary system, which is made up of the bile duct, gallbladder, and liver, are generally not common, especially in the United States.

 About the bile duct

 The bile duct is a 4-inch- to 5-inch-long tube that connects the liver and gallbladder to the small intestine.
 The bile duct allows bile to flow into the small intestine.
 Bile is a liquid that is made in the liver and stored in the gallbladder.
 It helps break down fats found in foods.
 It also helps the body get rid of the waste material that is filtered out of the bloodstream by the liver.

 The bile duct starts in the liver.
 Inside the liver, smaller tubes (or intrahepatic bile ducts), like small blood vessels, drain bile from the cells in the liver into larger and larger branches.
 These branches end in a tube called the common bile duct.
 The end of the bile duct empties into the small intestine.